How can CFO’s transform their business for automation?

 Pubished 20th March 2018

 The workplace is changing.
-The rapid evolution of enterprise optimisation tools such as robotic process automation (RPA) and artificial intelligence (AI) have transformed, even at this earliest of stages, the operations of leading businesses.
-The application of these cutting-edge technologies bring with them complex challenges and vast opportunities for CFOs to navigate and capitalise; such as skills gaps, job role automation, workforce disruption and technology implementation.
+The rapid evolution of enterprise optimisation tools such as robotic process automation (RPA) and artificial intelligence (AI) has transformed, even at this earliest of stages, the operations of leading businesses.
+The application of these cutting-edge technologies brings with them complex challenges and vast opportunities for CFOs to navigate and capitalise; such as skills gaps, job role automation, workforce disruption and technology implementation.
 However, the window for early adoption and, critically, establishing a competitive advantage is narrowing, with more business looking to lead the field through digital transformation.

 A recent PwC study states up to 30% of jobs in the UK could be automated by 2030.
 Furthermore, organisational trends on a global scale are revolutionising the way we conceptualise work and deliver value to customers.
-Given this, how can CFOs transform their organisation to embrace an ever increasingly automated workforce?
+Given this, how can CFOs transform their organisation to embrace an ever-increasingly automated workforce?

-PwC recently released their 21st CEO Survey, with 38 to 40 percent of CEOs surveyed worldwide stating their concerns with technology related developments in the workplace, including but not exclusive to; the availability of key skills, technological change and cyber security.
+PwC recently released their 21st CEO Survey, with 38 to 40 percent of CEOs surveyed worldwide stating their concerns with technology-related developments in the workplace, including but not exclusive to; the availability of key skills, technological change and cyber security.
 Positively, AI is set to contribute around $15.7 trillion to the global economy by 2030.
 The opportunities AI will provide for business owners to deliver added value to customers are astronomical.
-This, however, comes at great risk if CFOs and CHROs fail to establish the agenda to face the future of work and support employees, to transformation their abilities to be competitive in this new digital economy environment.
+This, however, comes at great risk if CFOs and CHROs fail to establish the agenda to face the future of work and support employees, to transform their abilities to be competitive in this new digital economy environment.

 CFOs need to recognise three key elements in order to ready their business for automation; job role automation, workforce disruption and Artificial Intelligence.